wrought/learning-to-research/README.md

 # Learning to Research Theme

 A WordPress child theme based on P2 for sharing the experiences and notes of students participating in open-ended learning through collaboration with people outside the class--such as researchers or scientists.

 ## Installation

 Follow basic procedure:

+1. Install "P2" parent theme: upload the entire `p2/` folder to the `/wp-content/themes` directory.
-1. Upload the entire `learning-to-research/` folder to the `/wp-content/themes/` directory.
+1. Install "Learning to Research" child theme: upload the entire `learning-to-research/` folder to the `/wp-content/themes/` directory.
-1. Activate the plugin through the 'Appearance' > 'Theme' menu in WordPress.
+1. Activate the theme through the 'Appearance' > 'Theme' menu in WordPress.

 ## @TODO